MHSeals/.github/profile/README.md

 # MHS Seals Roboboat Team

 Welcome to our GitHub organization!
 Here we hold all of our repositories for computer vision, mapping, planning, and navigation.
-All of our code is open sourced in this repository
+As firm believers in the benefits of open source, all of our code for the competition is open sourced in this repository.

 > [!IMPORTANT]
 > We are still working on our software, none of it should be considered complete